githubteacher/github-slideshow/_posts/0000-01-02-ahmedbaligh7.md

 layout: slide
 title: "Welcome to my slide, fuckers!"
 ---
-This is my awesome shit slide!
+This is my awesome shit slide! :tada:
 Use the right arrow to begin!